sabithapaulraj/19CS413_AI_Lab_Experiments/Ex.No1_BFS.md

 # Ex.No: 1  Implementation of Breadth First Search
-### DATE: 04.03.2025
 ### REGISTER NUMBER : 212222040137
 ### AIM:
 To write a python program to implement Breadth first Search.